-Peer to peer loans are especially receptive to people with bad credit histories including recent defaults and missed payments.
-The risk is managed by charging a slightly higher interest rate, whereby those with good credit histories get access to very low rates starting from just 3% APR.
+Peer to peer loans are especially good for people with bad credit histories, including recent defaults and missed payments.
+The risk is managed by charging a slightly higher interest rate, whereby those with good credit histories get access to very low rates, starting from just 3% APR.

 The entire process is online and there are no high street shops.
 This means that peer to peer loans can offer lower interest as the lender passes on the savings to you.

 The idea of borrowing from other individuals may seem a bit awkward, but actually they are usually a group of investors and their identity is kept completely anonymous.
 Peer to peer lenders offer an intelligent platform for borrowing and investing money.

 Yes, absolutely.
 Those with poor credit or fair credit are put into categories, and while they may be charged slightly higher rates of interest to mitigate the potential risks, the interest rates are only a little higher, of up to 34.9%.
 This is still significantly cheaper than most credit cards and short term loans.

 Peer to peer lending offers more competitive rates than banks from 3% to 24.9% APR.
 The application is completely online and processed very quickly, with funds often available within 24 hours.
 As you’re not dealing with a large corporation, borrowing through peer to peer lending can also offer more flexibility.

 The main benefit of peer to peer lending is for those with adverse credit histories, who are often turned down by mainstream lenders.
 With this type of loan, such people are able to access funds through peer to peer investors looking to get a better return on their investment.

 From an investor’s perspective, peer to peer lending offers an opportunity to get a better rate than the average saving account, with returns of 6% to 9% usually available.